YordanSoares/international-telephone-input-for-contact-form-7/README.md

 6. Enjoy the plugin!

 ## Changelog

+### 1.5.6 — May 11, 2020
+* Fixed the flags alignment in Retina screens.
+* Improvement: now the file size of flags images are 69% smaller.
+Thanks to [@marcusasiabc](https://wordpress.org/support/topic/suggestion-flag-images-compression/).

 ### 1.5.5 — April 25, 2020
 * Switch API service from **freegeoip.app** (it no longer works) to **extreme-ip-lookup.com**, which offer free usage until 20 requests per minute and 50,000 requests per month.